Bushra-naeem/frontend-interview-questions/README.md

 - What is Temporal dead zone?
 - Define the concept of Hoisting.
 - Difference b/w Null and undefined.
+- Difference b/w traditional functions and arrow functions in JavaScript.
+- What is debouncing and throttling.
+- In how many ways you can create objects in javascript.
+- Explain this keyword in JavaScript.
+- Difference b/w axios and fetch.

 ## React.js Questions